 Types of Pancreatic Cancer

-when abnormal cells grow out of control within the pancreas.
+Pancreatic cancer begins when abnormal cells within the pancreas grow out of control and form a tumor.
 There are

 two types of cells in the pancreas, the exocrine cells and endocrine cells.